 Labradorite is unique in the sense that it can display an iridescent optical effect known as labradorescence.
 It has been defined as the reflection of the light from submicroscopical planes orientated in one direction.

-Labradorite has a shine like very few other gemstones, which is why it is one of our ultimate favorites.
+Labradorite has a shine like very few other gemstones, which is why it is one of our ultimate favourites.

 Opal is one of the most popular and sought-after stones that we’ve ever sourced, and it’s easy to see why.

 Although most popular this summer, these gemstones can be worn all the year long.
 Looking at their beauty and elegance, it’s not hard to see why these stones are favoured so much.

 However, these aren’t the only gemstones we have to offer!
 If none of these stones take your fancy, we have so many more available for you to shop - sourced, set and sent to your door solely by Gemporia.